Dream-Affairs/Dream-Affairs-Backend/CONTRIBUTION.md

 - Python (recommended version 3.6 or higher)
 - pip (Python package manager)
 - make (To run Makefile)
-- nodejs (Recommended version 16 or higher)
+- nodejs (Recommended latest stable version)
 - npm (Required to run commitlint)

  1. **Clone your repository to your local machine**